It’s nice to own stocks, bonds, and other investments. Nice, that is, until it’s time to fill

 federal income tax return.
 In some cases, you may have to detail your

-• Tax-exempt income: This is income that’s free from federal and/or state
+investments and income on Schedule B. - Tax-exempt income: This is income that’s free from federal and/or state

 income tax, depending on the type of investment vehicle and the state of